timescale/docs/cloud/migrate-to-cloud/hypershift.md

     sudo service docker start
     ```

-1. At the command prompt, pull the latest hypershift container from Dockerhub:
+1. At the command prompt, pull the latest Hypershift container from Dockerhub:

     ```bash
     docker pull timescale/hypershift